Deformation of $F$-injectivity and local cohomology: Proof of the main theorem

-It suffices now to show that the following diagram commutes for each $i \geq 0$.
+It suffices to show that the following diagram commutes for each $i \geq 0$.

-where $\alpha_i$ for $i = 1,2$ are the isomorphisms coming from Lemma \ref{lem:isos} and $\beta_1$ and $\beta_2$ are the isomorphisms coming from Lemma~\ref{lem:SS}.
-Since $\rho_1$ is injective for $0 \leq i < \dim R - 1$, it follows that $\rho_3$ is injective for $0 \le i < \dim R$ once we know the diagram commutes.
-We show the rest by splitting Diagram \ref{diag2} into two commuting squares.
+where $\alpha_1$ and $F_*\alpha_2$ are the isomorphisms coming from Lemma \ref{lem:isos}, and $\beta_1$ and $F_*\beta_2$ are the isomorphisms coming from Lemma \ref{lem:SS}.
+Since $\rho_1$ is injective, it follows from this commutativity that $\rho_3$ is injective.
+We show Diagram~\eqref{diag2} commutes by splitting it into two commuting squares.

-To show the first square in Diagram \ref{diag2} note that this square is just applying $H^i_\fm(-)$ to the following square, where the vertical Frobenius linear maps are those induced by the natural Frobenius on $R$.
+To show the first square in Diagram~\eqref{diag2} commutes, note that this square is just applying $H^i_\fm(-)$ to the following square, where the vertical Frobenius linear maps are those induced by the natural Frobenius on $R$.